UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_kebnekaise.md

 Click 'Sign in' to arrive at the portal.

-???- hint "How does that look like?"
+???- hint "What does that look like?"

     ![Click 'Sign in'](rstudio_on_kebnekaise_2.png)

-???- hint "How does the HPC2N OpenOnDemand portal look like?"
+???- hint "What does the HPC2N OpenOnDemand portal look like?"

     ![The HPC2N OpenOnDemand portal](rstudio_on_kebnekaise_3.png)